-STAGE THREE: Addressing Impact
+STAGE FOUR: Addressing Impact

-This stage outlines the specific actions that can be undertaken to mitigate or eliminate, where possible, the discriminatory impacts that have been identified based on the findings in Stage Two.
+This stage outlines the specific actions that can be undertaken to mitigate or eliminate, where possible, the disproportionate or adverse impacts that have been identified based on the findings in STAGE THREE.

-The University's equality duties are outcome focused, so it is important to consider how a particular action will mitigate or eliminate, where possible, disproportionate or adverse impact on protected group(s).
+The University's equality duties are outcome focussed, so it is important to consider how a particular action will mitigate or eliminate, where possible, disproportionate or adverse impact on protected group(s).